MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

   caption: [Graphic showing the Bonjour naming convention. @apple_inc_bonjour_2013] )<fig:bonjour_naming>

-In case of this test application the Bonjour service name is configured using the `UIDevice.current.name` which represents a generic device name like "iPad" or "iPhone" which can be seen in Listing NWListener @apple_inc_uikit_nodate.
+In case of this test application the Bonjour service name is configured using the `UIDevice.current.name` which represents a generic device name like "iPad" or "iPhone" which can be seen in @fig:browser_view @apple_inc_uikit_nodate.
 This name is extracted from the bonjour `NWEndpoint` on the client side and listed in the Browser View @fig:browser_view.

 #figure(
     align(